 These caption data are generated with the assistance of GPT-4.
-In short, the GPT-4 model is prompted to rephrase a few handcrafted captions following instructions.
-On its own, the GPT-4 model is incapable of producing an operator description from the given numerical data or solving differential equations numerically.
-The technical details of caption data generation in appendix Appendix A. All the captions are open-sourced alongside code, with some examples listed in appendix Appendix B.
+In short, the GPT-4 model is prompted to rephrase a few handcrafted captions following instructions, with parameter placeholders in precise captions.
+The technical details of caption data generation in Appendix A. All the captions are open-sourced alongside code, with some examples listed in Appendix B.